 (2) The sum of dollars and……….…………..cents still remains due and unpaid under the said charge.

-(3) Notice of intention to make this application was duly published in the Government Gazette on the………….…..day of 19…….and also was duly served on (g) as being the persons who upon search at the Office of Titles (or the Registry of Deeds, or the Department of Lands and Surveys) appear to have any estate or interest in the said land.
+(3) Notice of intention to make this application was duly published in the Government Gazette on the………….…..day of 19…….and also was duly served on (g) as being the persons who upon search at the Office of the Western Australian Land Information Authority appear to have any estate or interest in the said land.

 (4) Three months have expired since the publication or service as aforesaid of the said notice.